offs/Nova/README.md

 * Unwanted LUA execution
 * Crashing your game

-_Nova is still very much in-development and still being worked on, you _will_ experience bugs while using this at this time_
+~~Nova is still very much in-development and still being worked on, you _will_ experience bugs while using this at this time~~ working on something new

 ## Previews
 ![Preview 1](https://i.imgur.com/aj4iDxe.png)